April Phillips

 April Phillips (born 1965) is an actress, writer, singer, director and producer of film and theatre.
 She was born in Coventry, England, but resides in Wellington, New Zealand.
 Her production company, Godiva Productions Limited, was named after the Lady Godiva legend of her hometown of Coventry.

 Writing

 Phillips holds a master's degree in Scriptwriting from the International Institute of Modern Letters at Victoria University of Wellington.
 Her theatre works are represented internationally by Playmarket. and by David Spicer Productions in Australia.
+She is a member of the New Zealand Writers Guild and the Playwrights Association of New Zealand.

 Phillips writes predominantly for theatre and film but has had two radio plays recorded by Radio New Zealand.
 Her most successful stage play, the modern farce "STiFF", has been produced internationally.

 Acting

 Phillips is a stage and screen actress.
 She is represented by The Pro Actors.
 She has been a member of the acclaimed women's comedy troupe Hens' Teeth since 1995.
+She is a founding and current member of the stage sketch comedy show "Femme Natale" which has toured New Zealand and performed in the Edinburgh Fringe Festival 2023.